What is Bits and Bytes?

 The Bits and bytes program is broken down in to the following weekly activities:

-1. A four hour introductory session that outlines the program and its activities, establishes the class based teams that compete against one another across all of the exercises, explains the skills and behavioural based reward system that runs throughout the program and introduces the pupils to our Lego activities.
+1. A introductory session that outlines the program and its activities, establishes the class based teams that compete against one another across all of the exercises, explains the skills and behavioural based reward system that runs throughout the program and introduces the pupils to our Lego activities.
 In week one the reward based system focuses on perseverance, positive attitude and respect.

 2. This ‘System Lego’ (traditional Lego) activity provides a series of team building activities designed to encourage the children to collaborate prior to attempting the more sophisticated robotic builds.
 The reward based system focuses on team work, respect, positive attitude and time management.